Dog Bite Lawyers in Oakville, MO

 A dog bite lawyer in Oakville, MO can provide a range of services to help you with your case.
 Here are some of the things they can do for you:

-- Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
-They can explain the laws that govern dog bites in Oakville, MO, and they can help you navigate the injury claims process from filing a claim with the appropriate insurance to going to trial if necessary.
+• Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
+They can explain the laws that govern dog bites in Oakville, MO, and they can help you navigate the injury claims process from filing a claim with the appropriate insurance to going to court if you have to.
 Throughout your case, your Oakville, MO dog bite lawyer will be there to answer any questions you have about personal injury claims.

-- Acquire evidence — A dog bite lawyer can gather evidence that backs up your side of the story.
-This may include medical records, witness statements and photographs of your injuries.
+• Acquire evidence — A dog bite lawyer can acquire evidence that backs up your side of the story.
+This may include medical records, witness statements and any surveillance footage or other evidence.

-- Negotiate with insurance companies — A dog bite lawyer can talk to the dog owner's insurance company for you.
-Insurance companies want to avoid paying claims, but a dog bite lawyer can fight on your behalf and make sure the compensation covers all of your damages.
+• Negotiate with insurance companies — A dog bite lawyer can talk to the dog owner's insurance company on your behalf.
+Insurance companies often try to pay out as little as possible, but a dog bite lawyer can stand up for you and make sure the compensation covers all of your damages.

 Understanding Dog Bite Laws

-Dog bite laws, and laws regarding personal injury in general, are designed to keep innocent people from harm and to hold people accountable for the harm they cause.
-Each state has their own laws regarding dog bites, and the laws in Missouri and Illinois have most of the most important aspects in common.
+Dog bite laws, and laws regarding personal injury in general, are designed to keep innocent people from harm and to hold negligent actors responsible for the harm they cause.
+Each state implements their own laws regarding dog bites, and the laws in Missouri and Illinois have most of the most important aspects in common.

-Neither state has a "one bite rule" – where the dog had to have bitten somebody before for the owner to be liable – or uses negligence – requiring the dog owner to do something wrong – to determine if an owner can be liable.
+Neither state implements a "one bite rule" – where you can't hold the owner liable if it's the dog's first aggressive incident – or uses negligence – requiring the dog owner to actively forgo safety precautions – to determine if an owner can be liable.

-Instead, both states adhere to "strict liability", meaning that a dog owner can be sued for any damages their dog causes, whether or not the dog has a history of aggression or or if the home owner did anything wrong.
+Instead, both Missouri and Illinois follow "strict liability", in which a dog owner can be sued for a dog bite even if the owner did nothing wrong.
 Strict liability recognizes that dog owners are responsible for the behavior of their dog, while allowing dog bite victims who did nothing wrong to get full compensation without having to prove wrongdoing on the part of the dog owner.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.